 The system was supposed to work like this: You, Dennis Prager, go to the polling place.
 You vote for someone, whose discernment you respect, to exercise his judgement as a presidential elector and vote for a President.
 Perhaps you vote for a local church minister, a businessman, or maybe a retired state judge.
 As long as you didn’t vote for someone employed in the federal government, your choice is up to you.
 Now, in the back of your mind, you might be prone to vote for someone known state-wide.
 Maybe others will do the same.
 In any event, after eligible people like yourself vote for electors, the votes are tallied and the requisite number of electors equal to the state’s congressional representation are identified according to state statute.
 Perhaps your state notifies the presidential electors by courier.
 They are told where and when to meet with fellow presidential electors, on the day determined by federal law, perhaps in the state capital.
 Their identity is not known to the public.

 State electors meet nationwide on the appointed day and deliberate.
 Each of them vote for two people, at least one of whom is from outside their state.
 The votes are recorded, sealed, and sent to the President of the Senate.
 The word “seal” is a legal term, meaning the contents are secret.
-The nationwide nominees of state electors wasn’t known until the President of the Senate opened and read the ballots aloud in a joint session of Congress.
+The slate of nationwide nominees wasn’t known until the President of the Senate opened and read the ballots aloud in a joint session of Congress.

 If one nominee receives a majority, he’s the President.
 If there isn’t a majority, the House votes immediately by state from the five highest nominees on the list.
 They keep voting until one wins a majority.
 Today, most people would regard an election by the House as a constitutional crisis.
 This, of course, is nonsense.
 In Federalist No. 39, Madison almost off-handedly describes the immediate election as made by the state electors, and the eventual election as made by the House.